 We have closed enrollment for this Recruitment Cycle.
 Please check back in May for updates on new Volunteer opportunities.

 - Step 1: The next Volunteer Recruitment Cycle is February 25 – March 25, 2017.
 Check out the roles we currently have available in this Recruitment Cycle below.

-- During the Meet & Greet, we’ll let you know more about HSSV, and go into detail about the Volunteer roles that are available right now.
+- Step 2: During the Meet & Greet, we’ll let you know more about HSSV, and go into detail about the Volunteer roles that are available right now.

 - Step 3: After the Meet & Greet, we’ll send you an online Volunteer Application.
 Please submit your application by March 11, 2017.

 - Step 4: The Volunteer Team will review your application, and if it’s a good match, we’ll invite you to attend one of two Orientations!
 The Orientation dates are March 22, 2017, and March 25, 2017 from 10:30 a.m. – 11:30 a.m.